elementor/elementor-developers-docs/src/hooks/print-widget-template.md

 add_action( 'elementor/widget/print_template', 'change_heading_js_template', 10, 2 );
 ```

-The code above it for example only, we do not recommend to use `str_replace` on templates, because the template may be changed and the `str_replace` will fail.
-Instead, take the whole original template and change it for your needs.
+The code above is only an example.
+We do not recommend using `str_replace` on templates, because the template may be changed and the `str_replace` will fail.
+Instead, edit the entire original template for your needs.

 ## Notes